nrepl/piggieback/docs/roadmap.md

   via the session's `:close` metadata hook.
 - Done: **C2** - `load-file` evaluates the source sent in the message (unsaved buffers included) instead of re-reading from disk.
+- Done: **S1** - the three-file `load`/`in-ns` structure is gone; Piggieback is
+  now a public `cider.piggieback` namespace that lazily loads the `cider.piggieback.cljs` implementation, and the clj-kondo workarounds it forced are removed.

 ## Phase 1 - Seams and small modernizations